IGELsociety/IGEL_website/content/events/event-IGEL2025.md

 ## Program

-Details of the full program will be ready later.
+The draft of the program is now available under this [link](https://drive.google.com/file/d/1BnO6Evs_cf_vLMoi0U5WaYfiR7ebPG_6/view?usp=sharing).

 The IGEL 2025 conference will take place over 2 full days, on June 5th and June 6th.